Why Is My Marriage Getting Delayed — Again and Again?

 The most common technical cause of this pattern is a transit configuration where Saturn aspects the 7th house from one side while Rahu aspects it from another.
 Saturn alone produces slowness; Rahu alone produces dramatic but unstable matches; the cross-aspect produces the specific signature where matches reach a particular stage and then evaporate.
 People in this configuration often describe the breakages as 'inexplicable' — both sides were committed, no obvious cause, and then it simply stopped.

-This configuration is usually time-bound to the duration of the cross-aspect, typically 12 to 30 months.
+The Saturn-Rahu cross-aspect is usually time-bound to the duration of the cross-aspect, typically 12 to 30 months.
 Once Saturn or Rahu moves off, matches that begin under the new transit frequently complete normally.
 Knowing the exit date converts an indefinite anxiety into a known waiting period.

 Pitru karma surfacing at commitment — the 9th house signature